Age and metallicity of low-mass galaxies: from their centres to their stellar halos: Mechanisms affecting the age and metallicity

 \subsection{The impact of merger events in the radial age profiles}

 An important external mechanism by which stars can be redistributed over time consists of interactions and mergers with satellite galaxies.
 If the galaxies with U-shaped age profiles underwent merger events at earlier times, these events could have redistributed the older stellar material, making it reach the outskirts of the galaxies.
 Thus, we analysed the merger events undergone by each galaxy involving satellite galaxies that reached a maximum mass ($M_{peak \, sat}$) of at least $\frac{1}{10} \, M_{200}$, where the $M_{200}$ of the main galaxy represents the total mass enclosed in a sphere with a mean density of 200 times the critical density of the Universe.
 In this analysis, we consider the $M_{200}$ at the time at which the satellite galaxy crossed the galaxy's $R_{200}$ for the first time.
-In Fig. \ref{fig:sSFRwmergers} we show the time evolution of the sSFR of the in situ stellar populations, at different radial ranges, for the subsample of 6 galaxies that we chose as examples.
+In Fig. \ref{fig:sSFRwmergers}, we show the temporal evolution of the time-averaged specific star formation rate, $⟨\rm sSFR⟩(t)$, of the in situ stellar populations at different radial ranges based on the $R_h$ at $z=0$ of each galaxy, for the subsample of 6 galaxies that we chose as examples.
+These profiles are reconstructed from the stellar age distribution at $z=0$ by computing the stellar mass formed within successive age bins, dividing by the bin width, and normalising by the total stellar mass of the galaxy at $z=0$.
 This same plot is shown for all galaxies in Fig. \ref{fig:sSFR} of Appendix \ref{appendixB}.
 The colour-coded vertical dashed lines represent the mean age of the stellar particles within radial bins up to $6 \, R_h$.
 On each panel, we highlight the significant merger experienced by each galaxy with colour-coded arrows, based on the ratio $M_{peak \, sat}/M_{200}$.
 Most galaxies (all but Auriga 15) have suffered important merger events, i.e. with merger ratios between $0.1$ and $\sim 1$ when selecting satellite galaxies that satisfy that its $M_{peak \, sat}$ is at least $\frac{1}{10} \, M_{200}$.
 We find that galaxies with U-shaped age profiles undergo merger events both at early and late times.
 However, most galaxies which do not show U-shaped age profiles, also accrete satellites as massive as some of the satellites accreted by the other galaxies with this feature in their profiles, besides undergoing merger events at similar times (see, for instance, Auriga 13 in Fig. \ref{fig:sSFRwmergers}).
-Hence, merger events alone are not enough to explain this behaviour in the age profiles, but instead this information must be combined with that of the sSFR of the galaxies.
+Hence, merger events alone are not enough to explain this behaviour in the age profiles, but instead this information must be combined with that of the $⟨\rm sSFR⟩(t)$ of the galaxies.